 Optimizing value delivery requires integrating the work of multiple Scrum Teams and ensuring that the entire organization can absorb the frequent product innovations coming from those teams.

 Four areas of focus

 EBM focuses on four areas where value manifests itself.
 Current Value measures value that can be delivered to a customer today; Unrealized Value measures potential value, so value that could be realized by meeting all the customer or user’s needs.
 The Ability to Innovate measures, well, the organization’s ability to deliver a new capability that might better serve a customer or user need; finally, Time to Market is just what it says; the time required to make innovations or improvements available.

 We just published the Evidence-Based Management Guide, a pretty simple handbook for introducing the new framework in your own organization.
 And for an easy introduction, just visit my contribution to Agile Munich 2019.”

 To get to know more about Patricia Kong or about Scrum, Nexus and EBM, visit Scrum.org.
-To reserve your seat at Agile Munich 2019, visit agilemunich.com.
+To reserve your seat at Agile Munich 2019, visit agilemunich.com or contact us.
 It’s already looking to be a memorable event, with an impressive line-up waiting to present.
 See you there!